• Home

 - The validity of your passport should be 6 months from the date of arrival in Indonesia.

-- Citizens of countries not eligible either for either visa-free entry permit, or for visa-on-arrival, must obtain a 60-day tourist visa, from an Indonesian embassy, prior to entering Indonesia.
-The cost is $50 or local equivalent.
+- Citizens of countries not eligible for visa-on-arrival, must obtain a 60-day tourist visa, from an Indonesian embassy, prior to entering Indonesia.
+It costs 2 mio IDR.
 Certain countries, namely Israel, Afghanistan, Cameroon, Guinea, Liberia, Niger, Nigeria, North Korea, Pakistan and Somalia, require special approval and a visa application takes several months.
 Otherwise the process normally only takes a two or three days.
-The 60-day tourist visa is available to citizens of all nations, and is the preferred option for those wanting to stay between 31 and 60 days in Indonesia.

 Visa Extensions

-The $35 visa on-arrival is extendable at an immigration office in Medan or other big city at a cost of 300,000rp.
-This requires two trips on separate days, one to make the application, and one to receive the passport.
-Arrive at immigration before noon (on a week day, not a public holiday), and wearing smart clothes (no shorts, no flip-flops).
+The normal 30 days-visa-on-arrival is extendable at an immigration office in Medan or in the area where you are staying ( 500.000 IDR ).
+This requires three trips on separate days, one to make the application, another one to biometric photos and one to receive the passport.
+Arrive at immigration before noon (on a week day, not a public holiday), and wearing smart clothes (no shorts, no flip-flops, cover shoulders).

 A simpler approach is to fly from Medan to Penang and then back to Medan.
 This will cost around $60 return, and then obtain a new entry permit.
 If you are flying to another part of Indonesia, such as Bali, Sulawesi or Lombok, you can choose to fly from Medan to Kuala Lumpur or Singapore and then onwards to your destination within Indonesia.
 The cost of flying via Singapore/KL is potentially cheaper than going via Jakarta, and by leaving the country you can acquire a new free entry permit.

 If you are staying more than 30 days it's a good idea to apply in advance for a 60-day tourist or social /cultural visa.
-This can be obtained from your local Indonesian embassy (including embassies not in your home country), the cost is $50 in theory, but local exchange rates apply.
+This can be obtained from your local Indonesian embassy (including embassies not in your home country), the cost is 2 mio IDR.
 Please apply when in advance of travel.
 The 60-day tourist visa may be extendable, but you will require a local Indonesian sponsor (e.g., a visa agent).
 A social/cultural visa, with pre-existing Indonesian sponsor, will be easier to extend.

-Please check out your countries websites of the embacies for exact information and to be prepared.
+Please also check out your countries websites of the embacies for exact and newest information and to be prepared.

 4.INSURANCE